nhan1603/SandBox/README.md

 1. **Select an Executable**:

    - Click the **Browse** button to select the executable file you want to run.

+   - Input the corresponding parameter for the executable if necessary

 2. **Specify Output Settings**: